The resolution of a television is the number of pixels in each dimension that the TV can display natively.

 |Netflix||Up to 4k|

-More content is being made available in 4k, though the selection is still nowhere near what you see with 1080p.
-We have compiled a list of some of the more common source of 4k UHD content, which you can find here.
+While a lot more content is now found in 4k, most of the stuff from recent years is still only 1080p.
+We have compiled a list of some of the more common sources of 4k UHD content, which you can find here.

 What is the most common native resolution for a television?